Pjotor87/EncryptAndMigrateFiles/README.md

 # Dependencies
 PowerShell version 5 or higher
-Uses the PowerShell module "7zip4PowerShell" to do encryption and zip/unzip operations (PowerShell will prompt for installation of this module when running)
+Uses the PowerShell module "7zip4PowerShell" to do unzip operations (PowerShell will prompt for installation of this module when running)
+7zip command line

 # How to use
 1. Clone the project